huggingface/transformers-bloom-inference/README.md

+> [!NOTE]
+> This repository has been archived and is not being maintained any longer since a lot more efficient serving frameworks have been released recently like vLLM and TGI.

 # Fast Inference Solutions for BLOOM

 This repo provides demos and packages to perform fast inference solutions for BLOOM.
 Some of the solutions have their own repos in which case a link to the [corresponding repos](#Other-inference-solutions) is provided instead.